johnbumgarner/synonyms_discovery_aggregation/README.md

 </p>

-## Spacy
+## spaCy

 <p align="justify">

+spaCy is a library used for advanced Natural Language Processing.
+This library is popular for processing and analyzing unstructured textual data at scale.
+One of the built-in capabilities of spaCy is object comparisons. spaCy will predict how similar 2 objects (words) are to each other.
+Predicting similarity is useful for flagging duplicate words or determine potential relationships between words.

-The code below will compute a semantic similarity estimate using token.similarity.
+The code below will compute a semantic similarity estimate using spaCy's token.similarity.
 The higher the scalar similarity score the more similar tokens are to each other.
 The tokens being used are from the sentence <i>"My mom always likes to receive mums on Mother's day."</i>.
 The sentence text has been normalized to remove all punctuations and English stopwords(e.g., to, on).

 Any token associated with a score of 1.O (perfect match) or less than 0.50 have been filtered out of the final results.